Yurik72/ESPHap/README.md

 ## For ESP8266

-ESPHap for ESP8266 only works with version 3.13.0.
+ESPHap for ESP8266 only works with wolfSSL 3.13.0.

 To simplify installation, ESPHap comes with a pre-configured and slightly patched versions of wolfSSL 3.13.0 which can be used out of the box.
 Extract [wolfSSL_3_13_0.rar](https://github.com/Yurik72/ESPHap/blob/master/wolfssl/wolfSSL_3_13_0.rar) into an Arduino library folder named "wolfssl".
 ESPHap ONLY works with this patched wolfSSL version.